Get help connecting with Dr. Simon and find the treatment that's best for you.

-Because it is a relatively rare disease, there are only a few centers across the country that have direct expertise in treating (it)," he said in a recent podcast on the school's website.
-"We would like to offer that expertise, in the diagnosis and treatment of mesothelioma, to the public in South Carolina.
+“Because [mesothelioma] is a relatively rare disease, there are only a few centers across the country with direct expertise treating [it],” he said in a South Carolina podcast.
+“We would like to offer that expertise in the diagnosis and treatment of mesothelioma.”

-“MPM does not have one widely accepted treatment modality since none reliably results in a cure.
+“MPM does not have one widely accepted treatment modality since none reliably results in cure.
 There is a striking lack of randomized, clinical trials comparing treatment regimens in this disease, due in part to the relatively low incidence,” he writes.

-He sounded the alarm again that even the slightest exposure to asbestos fibers can be harmful to those who may be predisposed to the disease.
+Simon sounded the alarm again that even the slightest exposure to asbestos fibers can be harmful to those who may be predisposed to the disease.

-Genetic predisposition for MPM may play a strong role, such that even minimal or apparently inconsequential asbestos exposure may lead to tumor development.
+“Genetic predisposition for MPM may play a strong role, such that even minimal or apparently inconsequential asbestos exposure may lead to tumor development,” he said.